-Read our guide to PLA 3D printer filaments.
-Learn about 32 beautiful and exotic blends of PLA filament on the market today.
+Looking for the best PLA filament?
+Read our guide to 32 beautiful and exotic blends of PLA 3D printer filament on the market today.

 Polylactic acid, in short PLA, is by far the most popular 3D printer filament.
 The diversity of blends, colors and even flavors of PLA filament is seemingly endless.
 That’s why we put together a list of the most exciting types you can buy.
 We didn’t include color variations because most colors of the spectrum are available.

 All wood PLA filaments on this list have in common that they can be post-processed very nicely.
 By using sandpaper, you will be able to give your prints nice, smooth surfaces with visible grain patterns from the wood fiber.